It’s possible to build your house with oak – find out how you can do it, the different configurations, cost, benefits and drawbacks.

 Sawn oak in the UK and Ireland is usually limited to maximum sizes of about 9.500m long and 500 x 500mm section size, but some European forests can provide longer members if required.
 Commonly used section sizes range from 150 x 150mm to 250 x 250mm, in 50mm increments.

-Oak for structural use is normally supplied in two main forms; green oak and seasoned oak.
-The main advantages of using green oak is that frames will dry, shrink and tighten as the building dries.
+Oak for structural use is normally supplied in two main forms; green and seasoned.
+The main advantages of using green is that frames will dry, shrink and tighten as the building dries.
 It is also much easier to work for shaping and making joints, etc.

-Green oak is simply oak that has been recently sawn (it’s best described as being wet) whilst seasoned oak has been allowed to dry naturally, usually sheltered but ventilated, in the open air.
-Seasoning can take anything between three to ten years depending on the thickness of the oak.
+Green oak has simply been recently sawn (it’s best described as being wet) whilst seasoned oak has been allowed to dry naturally, usually sheltered but ventilated, in the open air.
+Seasoning can take anything between three to ten years depending on the thickness of the wood.
 When buying ‘dry’ oak for parts of the structure where movement is undesirable, it is important to find out how old and dry it is and also to try to anticipate the conditions in use.

 In decreasing order of dryness and of cost, oak is typically available as: